Banks shares hit as investor nerves return

 Stock markets in London, Germany and France were all lower.

 Other banks to see hefty share falls included Germany's Commerzbank, down 8%, and France's Societe Generale, which fell 7%.
 In the UK, Barclays and NatWest were both down by about 6%.

+Russ Mould, investment director at AJ Bell, told the BBC that the drop in Deutsche Bank's share price, and a sharp jump in the cost of insuring against a possible default by the bank, was "indicative of a wider loss of confidence in the banking sector".

+"There's a gathering fear that central banks may have overdone it with interest rate increases, having left them too low for too long," he said.